mortenskoett/itu-devops-group-noname/report/chapters/400_lessons_learned_perspective.md

 Deploying more often would have been the goal here, so we could keep updating the application with the new services and bug fixes and make sure that it would still function.
 It would make the troubleshooting easier because there would be less code to review for bugs.
 We learned that in order to have a great automated setup for both delivery and deployment great in depth automated testing is essential.

 ### Automation as documentation
-When we consider which part of our work has been focused around the concept of DevOps, it is when we have made some processes automated or made some tasks more simple.
-An example of making our work more simple is the run.sh script that made it easy to make the app run locally, and push latest changes of our images to dockerhub as well as pulling new images down.
-While this worked as an abstraction from the commands we would have used our group greatly benefitted from it.
-Another aspect of the project we consider to be in line with DevOps practises is the CI/CD for which we used CircleCI to verify our builds.

-We have learned much of the advantages of DevOps, but also the cost of setting it up to begin with.
-One thing we learned throughout the course of this project is when to apply DevOps practises.
-For instance, if a task only needs to be done once, it is most likely not worth it to automate.
-However, if it is a task that should be done multiple times, like in our case building the Docker images and setup the app on our local machine etc., then a small script with basic commands that assembles all the different commands we would have typed otherwise might be worthwhile investing time in.

-That is why we automated tedious typing tasks or cluster function calls into combined functionality such as starting servers or doing backups.
-This proved to be very effective, to the point that it can almost be described as documentation of the code base.
+Something that we did a lot was to automate tedious typing tasks or cluster function calls into combined functionality such as starting servers or doing backups.
+This proved to be very effective, to the point that it almost had a documenting effect.

-Consider eg. the following snippet taken from one of our most used scripts during this project `run.sh`:
+Consider the following snippet taken from one of our most used scripts during this project `run.sh`:

 ```
 ./run.sh <arg> <opt>
 <arg>         <opt>       <action>
 app           -d          run app container
 test          -d          run python test container